OpenVPN/openvpn3-linux/README.md

 DISCLAIMER
 ----------

-The OpenVPN 3 Linux project is now considered BETA quality.
+The OpenVPN 3 Linux project is BETA quality.
 It is fully functional and quite stable when running.

 The OpenVPN 3 Core library is also used by the OpenVPN Connect and PrivateTunnel clients in addition to the OpenVPN for Android client (need to